Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 What Is The Difference Between A Personal Item And Carry-On?

-A personal item is smaller and usually free; think purses or small backpacks.
+A personal item is smaller and is usually free.
+It can be purses or small backpacks.
 A carry-on is larger and might cost extra.
 The key difference?
 Personal items go under the seat, and carry-ons go in the overhead bin.

 What Is Hand Baggage Only?